-If you own financial investments and receive the Age Pension, or you hope to claim the Age Pension, then you need to be aware of 2 important changes to the deeming rules for the Age Pension income test.
+If you own financial investments and receive the Age Pension, or you hope to claim the Age Pension, then you need to be aware of a recent change to the deeming thresholds for the Age Pension income test, and another relatively recent change to the deeming rates applicable to financial investments.
 These changes may mean that you’re eligible for a greater Age Pension entitlement.

-Effective 1 July 2013, the asset value thresholds for determining what deeming rate to apply, were increased.
+Effective since 1 July 2014, the asset value thresholds for determining what deeming rate to apply, were increased.
 The asset value thresholds are used to determine what deeming rate applies to financial investments for the purposes of the Age Pension income test.
+Currently, the asset value thresholds are indexed every July.
 I explain the thresholds later in the article.

-Secondly, effective from 4 November 2013, the deeming rates applicable to financial assets when claiming the Age Pension, drop in response to the sustained fall in market interest rates.
+Secondly, effective since 4 November 2013, the deeming rates applicable to financial assets when claiming the Age Pension, dropped in response to the sustained fall in market interest rates, and have remained at these rates.
 What this means for those holding financial investments, is that less ‘income’ will be counted for Age Pension eligibility, even though your financial investments haven’t changed.

 For some Australians, the combination of these 2 changes may mean the difference between a FULL or PART Age Pension, or a larger PART Age Pension, or even being eligible for the Age Pension for the first time.